igor-lisboa/api-crawler-imdb/README.md

 2. Then, you need to install this project dependencies, running the follow command: `npm install`.
 3. After that you can configure 2 things in your enviroment...
 The *PORT* that will be used and how much minutes the Cache will avoid to go to IMDB website scrap the titles.
     * You can copy the `.env.example` file executing `cp .env.example .env` and edit what you want.
+4. In the last but not least...
+Run `npm start` to start the api, then you can open your browser or POSTMAN and make some requests.

 ## The endpoint